MilenaBaldeva/E-Commerce_Sales_Analysis/README.md

   - **Sales Forecasting**
 - **📄 Reports:** Insights and business recommendations in **Google Slides**.

-## 🚀 Explore the Dashboard and the Presentaion
+## 🚀 Explore the Dashboard and the Report

 <p align="center">
   <img src="https://github.com/MilenaBaldeva/Codes/blob/32a2a570c3ded66f5ff4c8a76ab741324186a8f8/Dashboard1.jpg" width="400px" />